Leafwing-Studios/fop-rules/docs/character-options/gear/creating-gear.md

 You can create, modify and deconstruct mundane and magical items during downtime activities:

-- **Attune:** Tap into an item’s magical powers so you can use it freely.
-- **Craft:** Add, remove or modify innate affixes.
 - **Harvest:** Gather essence crystals.
+- **Craft:** Add, remove or modify affixes using mundane Craftsmanship.
+This is cheaper but more challenging than Enchant.
-- **Enchant:** While at a font of power, spend essence crystals to add or modify enchantment affixes.
+- **Enchant:** Tap into the magic of the fonts to spend essence crystals to add or modify affixes.
 - **Disenchant:** Turn an item back into essence crystals.
-- **Splice:** Transfer an enchantment between two items.
 - **Devise:** Create consumables for your party to use.

 Lend a hand, make a deal or beg a favor; by combining your skills with your allies you’ll get the work done in no time.
 For detailed information on how this works, reference the [Downtime Activities](rules/downtime-activities.md) chapter.